Skip to content

 SHORT BIOGRAPHY

+He got his start in journalism as a paper carrier for his hometown daily, The Contra Costa Times, when he was twelve years old.
 He has written for many publications, including The Atlantic, The Washington Post, Roll Call and CQ, CBS News, The Boston Globe, Chicago Tribune, National Review Online, First Things, RealClearPolitics, Education Week, Crisis, Commonweal, Aleteia, Christianity Today, The Nation, and The New Republic.
 He has appeared as a guest on C-SPAN’s “Washington Journal,” and his writings have received awards from Washington Independent Writers and The Robert Novak Journalism Fellowship.

 Order Why the Democrats are Blue.
 If you have not done so already, please sign up for my regular newsletter on nonfiction writing.
 Go to the top right of my homepage, enter your email address, and wait for a confirmation email.
 You will get my posts sent to your email inbox.